Eiko-Tokura/Enigma/README.md

 --plugboard <connections>
   where <connections> is a 2 character string representing a pair of letters to be swapped, multiple connections can be provided by multiple --plugboard flags, e.g. --plugboard AB --plugboard CD

+--removeNonLetters
+  removes non-letter characters from input
+--spaced Int
+  outputs a space every Int characters, useful in conjunction with --removeNonLetters
 ```

 ## Build From Source